 But the tallest cactus ever measured was an armless Saguaro cactus.

-Your elephant cactus will be slow growing, and the size of the plant will vary depending on the age.
+Your Mexican Giant Cardon cactus has a slow growth rate, and the size of the plant will vary depending on the age.

 When the plant reaches maturity, it will grow flowers about 3” inches long.

 Elephant cactus blooms during the spring once it reaches maturity.